clseibold/Edim/README.md

   - Ability to show all lines of a function
 * Simple syntax highlighting for C, C++, Bash, and Batch
 * Repeat the last operation
-* Better data structure for the lines that will allow easily moving lines around, deleting then, and inserting them
+* Better data structure for the lines that will allow easily moving lines around, deleting them, and inserting them
 * Add text before/after string in line
 * Find first occurance in line
 * Find all occurances